 Call us at (301) 942-7600 or log in to the patient portal to find out where your physician is licensed.

-For more information on the current status for each state, please refer to the Federation of State Medical Boards.
+For more information on the current status of each state, please refer to the Federation of State Medical Boards.